Central African Republic: Biodiversity

-In the southwest, the Dzanga-Sangha National Park is located in a rain forest area.
+In the southwest, the Dzanga-Sangha National Park is located in a rainforest area.
 The country is noted for its population of forest elephants and western lowland gorillas.
-In the north, the Manovo-Gounda St Floris National Park is well-populated with wildlife, including leopards, lions, cheetahs and rhinos, and the Bamingui-Bangoran National Park is located in the northeast of the Central African Republic.
+In the north, the Manovo-Gounda St. Floris National Park and Bamingui-Bangoran National Park contain leopards, lions, cheetahs and rhinos.
 The parks have been seriously affected by the activities of poachers, particularly those from Sudan, over the past two decades.

-In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
+Forest cover is around 36% of the land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
-Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
-For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
-In 2021, the rate of deforestation in the Central African Republic increased by 71%.
+Of the naturally regenerating forest, 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+In 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
+In 2021, the rate of deforestation increased by 71%.